Logarithmic Fulton--MacPherson configuration spaces: Introduction

 \section{Introduction}

-Let $X$ be a smooth projective variety over an algebraically closed field.
+Let $X$ be a smooth projective variety over an algebraically closed field $k$.
 In the seminal paper \cite{FM}, Fulton and MacPherson constructed a simple normal crossings compactification $\FM$ of the ordered configuration space of $n$ distinct points $\Conf$.
 The compactification $\FM$ is constructed via an iterated blow-up of $X^n$ along diagonals to separate the points.
 The boundary $\FM \backslash \Conf$ parametrises point configurations on \emph{Fulton--MacPherson (FM) degenerations}; when points collide with each other at $x \in X$, in the limit a $\PP(T_x X \oplus \mathbbm{1})$-bubble is attached to $X$ and the colliding points instead land in the bubble, on the smooth locus.
 This procedure is repeated until all points have been separated.

-Among numerous applications, the Fulton--MacPherson space $\FM$ was used by Kim, Kresch and Oh in \cite{stable_ramified} to build a moduli space of stable ramified maps, i.e. maps from curves with targets some Fulton--MacPherson degenerations of $X$, and to define and study \emph{unramified Gromov--Witten theory}.
+Among numerous applications, the Fulton--MacPherson space $\FM$ was used by Kim, Kresch and Oh in \cite{stable_ramified} to build a moduli space of \emph{stable ramified maps}, i.e. maps from curves with targets some Fulton--MacPherson degenerations of $X$, and to define and study \emph{unramified Gromov--Witten theory}.
 It was conjectured by Pandharipande \cite[Conjecture 5.2.1]{stable_ramified} that when $X$ is Fano, these unramified Gromov--Witten invariants are equal to Gopakumar--Vafa invariants, and this conjecture was later proved by Nesterov in \cite{uGWequalsGV} by obtaining a wall-crossing formula between Gromov--Witten invariants and unramified Gromov--Witten invariants.

-Two questions about Fulton--MacPherson spaces motivate this present work. \begin{question} Given a \emph{non-proper} variety $U$, how can we construct a simple normal crossings compactification of $\mathrm{Conf}_n(U)$? \end{question} \begin{question} Given a degeneration $\omega\colon W \to B$ of $X$, where the special fibre is a simple normal crossings divisor, how does the space $\FM$ degenerate? \end{question}
+Two questions about Fulton--MacPherson spaces motivate this present work. \begin{question} A compactification $X$ of a non-proper variety $U$ with simple normal crossings boundary $D \colonequals X \backslash U$ is called a \emph{simple normal crossings compactification}.
+Given a non-proper variety $U$ with a simple normal crossings compactification $(X,D)$, how can we construct a simple normal crossings compactification of $\mathrm{Conf}_n(U)$? \end{question} \begin{question} Given a degeneration $\omega\colon W \to B$ of $X$ over a curve $B$, where the special fibre is a simple normal crossings divisor, how does the space $\FM$ degenerate? \end{question}